-This Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.
-Employee did not appear at the Status Conference, and did not provide a written response to my Order for Statement of Good Cause.
-Both were required for a proper resolution of this matter on its merits.
+This Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.2 Employee did not appear at the Status Conference, and did not provide a written response to my Order for Statement of Good Cause.
+Additionally, Employee failed to inform this Office of a change in his address, and as such, both Orders from this Office to Employee were returned.
+These actions were required for a proper resolution of this matter on its merits.
 I conclude that, Employee's failure to prosecute his appeal is consistent with the language of OEA Rule 621.
 Employee was notified of the specific repercussions of failing to establish good cause for his failure to attend a scheduled proceeding.
 Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office, and that therefore, the matter should be dismissed for his failure to prosecute.